sccn/sccn.github.io/tutorials/09_source/Custom_head_model.md

 pop_dipplot(EEG, [], 'normlen', 'on');
 ```

 The first command creates the head model from the MRI, segmenting it using Fieldtrip functions, which itself uses SPM functions.
-The second command align EEG or MEG electrodes with the head model and MRI.
+The second command aligns EEG or MEG electrodes with the head model and MRI.
 This is based on aligning fiducials which are both defined for the MRI and for the sensors.
 The alignment is performed automatically above, but it is always a good idea to check that the alignnment is correct.
 You may use the *plotalignment* option of the [pop_dipfit_settings.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_dipfit_settings.m) to check the alignemnt.

 Now the hard part of aligning all head model and electrodes has been accomplished.
-Next, we perform dipole search as in regular DIPFIT.
+Next, we perform dipole search as in regular DIPFIT by calling the [pop_multifit.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_multifit.m) and plot them using the [pop_dipplot.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_dipplot.m).
 It is also possible to define a source model to perform eLoreta or LCMV Beamforming, as described [here](https://eeglab.org/tutorials/09_source/EEG_sources.html).
+A biologically plausible ICA component is shown below.

 ## Other head models

 The EEGLAB functions interface Fieldtrip, so you may also use Fieldtrip and place a file containing the head model, the MR head image, and the fiducials (associated with the MR image) in the respective DIPFIT structures.
 Note that the file containing the fiducials must have their coordinates transformed to match the MRI-modified coordinate frame.
 Any data format for the electrode locations that the [readlocs.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=readlocs.m) function can read is acceptable.
 The Fieldtrip tutorials used for this section are available here for [EEG](https://www.fieldtriptoolbox.org/tutorial/headmodel_eeg_bem/), here for [MEG](https://www.fieldtriptoolbox.org/tutorial/headmodel_meg/).
-Another [MEG tutorial](https://www.fieldtriptoolbox.org/workshop/practicalmeeg2022/handson_anatomy/) uses the same data.
+Another [MEG tutorial](https://www.fieldtriptoolbox.org/workshop/practicalmeeg2022/handson_anatomy/) uses the same data as in this tutorial.

 ```matlab
 EEG.dipfit.hdmfile = 'headmodel.mat';